 - Timely filing of required court documents

 - Distributing assets to beneficiaries

 We are extensively experienced in all probate matters and will work tirelessly to process your loved one’s estate.
 Let us do the difficult work so you can spend time mourning with your family.
 As always, we care about your needs and will strive for the best possible results.

 Let Us Manage Your Probate Needs

-An organized approach is key at the Family Legal Center, LLC.
+An organized approach is key.
 We understand that going through probate and inheritance concerns can be stressful.
 From the moment you sit down in our office, you will feel comfortable and be assured of our competent representation.
-Contact us at 412-843-0957 or toll-free at 877-855-1067.
-Or email us your probate questions.
+If you have additional questions, contact us at 412-843-0957 or complete an online contact form.